ourmaninamsterdam/sass-mediaqueries/README.md

 * Produces a single HTTP request
 * Improves CSS organisation by using predefined media queries
 * Pure CSS/HTML, no JS reliance
-* Flexible to fit around any CSS methodology
+* Flexible enough to fit within any CSS methodology

 ## Usage